Eight Things to Know Before Your Gulf Shores and Orange Beach Vacation

-The cities of Gulf Shores and Orange Beach aren't humdrum beach communities.
-They're alive and vibrant with a good mix of the young and old bringing excitement to the area.
-You'll find attractions, dining experiences, music venues, and adventure.
-Several national festivals have made the Alabama Gulf Coast their home including the Hangout Music Festival and the National Shrimp Festival.
-Both draw thousands of people to Lower Alabama each year.
-The Orange Beach Arts Festival attracts artists and musicians from all over the country each March.
+The cities of Gulf Shores and Orange Beach are charming beach communities.
+They are alive and vibrant with a good mix of the young and old bringing excitement to the area.
+You'll find attractions, dining experiences, music venues and adventure both on and off the water.
+Festivals are a draw here on the Alabama Gulf Coast and include the Hangout Music Festival and the National Shrimp Festival.
+Both draw thousands of people to the area each year.

-2. It's More Than Just a Pretty Beach
+2. There’s More Than Just a Pretty Beach

-There is much more to this destination than its 32 miles of white beaches, so much so that a single weekend won't be enough time to take it all in.
-But here are a few good starting places: Take a ride on the wild side on a dolphin cruise to see dolphins playing in the waves or alligators in the backwaters.
+There is more to this destination than its 32 miles of white beaches, so much so that a single weekend won't be enough time to take it all in.
+But here are a few good starting places: Take a ride on a dolphin cruise to see dolphins playing in the waves or alligators in the backwaters.
 For a more intimate encounter with alligators and wildlife from around the world spend some time at Alligator Alley or the Alabama Gulf Coast Zoo.
-For the kids (and the kid in all of us), check out the thrills at Waterville USA, which is both a waterpark and amusement park boasting 17 waterslides, wave pools, lazy river tubing, go-carts, the Cannonball Run Roller Coaster, miniature golf, and more.
-And when you get hungry, try one of the many great local restaurants in the area that serve up the freshest Gulf seafood around.
+For the kids (and the kid in all of us), check out the thrills at Waterville USA, which is both a waterpark and amusement park boasting tons of waterslides, wave pools, lazy river tubing, go-carts, Dune Racer, miniature golf, and more.
+And when you get hungry, try one of the many, great local restaurants serving up the freshest Gulf seafood around.
 It's dinner and a show—the beautiful sunset—as you dine outdoors at Tacky Jacks; enjoy live music, delicious food, and a few drinks with your friends at the Pink Pony Pub; or savor delectable seafood while sipping on a beach-goer favorite, the bushwacker, at the world-famous Flora-Bama Lounge.

 3. And Yes, the Beach

-The Alabama Gulf Coast has 32 miles of pristine white beaches.
-There are 10 public-access beaches along the shoreline, most of which have picnic facilities and many have restrooms and showers.
-Your best bet is to start with the main public beach located at the end of Highway 59.
-There's volleyball, picnic pavilions, restrooms, showers, beach bars such as The Hangout, and nearby shopping.
+The Alabama Gulf Coast boasts 32 miles of pristine beachfront with 10 public-access beaches along the shoreline, most of which have picnic facilities, and many have restrooms and showers.
+Your best bet is to start with the main public beach (Gulf Place) located at the end of Highway 59.
+There's volleyball, picnic pavilions, restrooms, showers, beach bars such as The Hangout and nearby shopping.
 There is a small parking fee charged at the Main, West 2nd Street, West 6th Street, and Little Lagoon beaches.
 The best way to get to the beach is to consider bringing (or renting) a bike and just pedaling your way to the shore.

 4. For the Adventurer in All of Us

-Gulf Shores and Orange Beach have adventure both on land and water.
-With countless waterways to explore, Gulf Shores and Orange Beach are amazing places to paddle either by kayak or stand-up paddleboard (SUP), where you can glide through the water alongside bottlenose dolphins.
-Look up and you'll be seeing birds like osprey, eagles, and great blue herons soaring overhead.
-And for some high-speed action, rent a Jet Ski and speed around the Gulf.
-Take a hike on the trails of the Bon Secour National Wildlife Refuge through maritime wetlands and forests, over sand dunes, and to the nesting ground of loggerhead sea turtles on one of the most secluded beaches along the Alabama Gulf Coast.
-Or explore the 10 miles of hiking and biking trails at the Graham Creek Nature Preserve.
-Speaking of biking, there are plenty of places to pedal.
-The above-mentioned Graham Creek Nature Preserve has some nice off-road dirt paths that can be muddy and challenging in places while the paved multi-use trails of the Hugh S. Branyon Backcountry Trail and the Fort Morgan Road Trail are just right for cyclists of all ages.
+Gulf Shores and Orange Beach offer adventure on both land and water.
+With countless waterways to explore, each beach town has amazing places to paddle either by kayak or stand-up paddleboard (SUP).
+Look up and you'll see birds like osprey, eagles and great blue herons soaring overhead.
+And for some high-speed action, rent a Jet Ski and venture around the Gulf.
+Take a hike on the trails of the Bon Secour National Wildlife Refuge through maritime wetlands and forests, over sand dunes and to the nesting ground of loggerhead sea turtles on one of the most secluded beaches along the Alabama Gulf Coast.
+Enjoy hiking and biking trails at the Graham Creek Nature Preserve, the Hugh S. Branyon Backcountry Trail and the Fort Morgan Road Trail—perfect all ages.
 The Backcountry Trail is a good place to spot wildlife, visit a butterfly garden, and let the kids try their hand at some bouldering.
-For a real adrenalin rush try soaring over the blue water via parasail, then wrap up your day with a beautiful fiery orange sunset helicopter ride with Orange Beach Helicopters.
+For a real adrenalin rush try soaring over the blue water via parasail, then wrap up your day with a fiery orange sunset aboard an evening cruise.